xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

     Real modifiers ensure backward compatibility: indeed
-    they are the actual bits used to compute the [levels][level] and are communicated via the API of xkbcommon.
+    they are the actual bits used to compute the [levels][level] and are communicated via the API of libxkbcommon.

     Some are generic modifiers (`Mod[1-5]`) that do not have a conventional interpretation and are the motivation of the